 FY2021 Budget: NIH received a total of $42.9 billion for FY 2021, including general increases to NIH Institutes and Centers (ICs); coronavirus supplemental appropriations; allocations for the Helping to End Addiction Long-term (HEAL) Initiative, the 21st Century Cures Act, the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative, and research on influenza; and continued support for the Gabriella Miller Kids First Act pediatric research initiative.
 NIAAA received a total of $554.9 million for 2021.
 Preparation of the FY 2022 President’s Budget is underway.

-NIAAA Funding Opportunities: Dr. Koob announced the following NIAAA-issued New Funding Opportunity Announcements (FOAs) and Notices of Special Interest (NOSIs):
+NIAAA Funding Opportunities: Dr. Koob announced the following NIAAA-issued New Notice of Funding Opportunities (NOFOs) and Notices of Special Interest (NOSIs):

 - SARS-CoV-2, COVID-19, and Consequences of Alcohol Use, RFA-AA-21-002; RFA-AA-21-003; RFA-AA-21-004;

 - Specialized Alcohol Research Centers, RFA-AA-21-005; and

 Dr. Koob also presented examples of NIH-wide NOFOs and NOSIs with NIAAA participation as follows:

 - BRAIN Initiative: Development and Validation of Novel Tools to Probe Cell-Specific and Circuit-Specific Processes in the Brain, RFA-MH-21-175;

 - Emergency Award: RADx-UP - Social, Ethical, and Behavioral Implications (SEBI) Research on Disparities in COVID-19 Testing among Underserved and Vulnerable Populations, RFA-OD-21-009; and